-By Alexandra Hill, PT, DPT, Board-Certified Women's Health Clinical Specialist, CLT
+By Alexandra Hill, PT, DPT, WCS, CLT

 I recently co-presented a half-day workshop at the 37th annual American Urogynecologic Society (AUGS) Pelvic Floor Dysfunction (PFD) Week event in Denver, Colorado.
 Although AUGS PFD Week programming has traditionally been geared toward researchers and physicians, recent years have seen increased involvement from advanced practitioners, allied health professionals, and physical therapists.